 Scalp MicroPigmentation is the ultimate solution for men wanting to replicate the natural appearance of real hair follicles and the ‘shaved head’ look.

 Often referred to as a scalp tattoo or head tattoo, SMP is a non-surgical procedure which camouflages the surface area of the scalp where hair loss has already occurred, as well as facilitating the creation of a new and strong hairline.
 It’s an increasingly popular hair treatment for men with Male Pattern Baldness, Hair Thinning and Alopecia.

 How Does Scalp MicroPigmentation Work?

+The process expertly restores the appearance of thousands of hair follicles by gently injecting the natural pigment onto the scalp.
 Suitable for all types and stages of hair loss on all skin tones, SMP typically takes 9-12 hours to complete, usually spread over three sessions.
-The process expertly restores the appearance of thousands of hair follicles, gently injecting the natural pigment onto the scalp.

-Damon Ashcroft is an internationally renowned SMP practitioner having pioneered the treatment in London’s Harley Street and on Fifth Avenue in New York.
-He now operates Bespoke Scalp Micro Pigmentation from our world-class clinic here in Edgbaston, Birmingham.
+Our Birmingham clinic is proud to have Damon Ashcroft, an internationally renowned SMP practitioner having pioneered the treatment in London’s Harley Street and on Fifth Avenue in New York, now operating Bespoke Scalp Micro Pigmentation from our world-class clinic here in Edgbaston.